California Legislature OKs plan aimed at in-person learning - WTMJ

 To get the money, districts governed by the first set of rules must offer in-person learning through at least second grade by the end of March.
 Districts governed by the second set of rules must offer in-person learning to all elementary grades, plus at least one grade in middle and high school.

 However, the Newsom administration late Wednesday changed the standards that dictate which counties must follow which rules.
-The new standards mean most counties will have to follow the second set of rules requiring districts to offer in-person instruction in all elementary school grades.
+The new standards mean most counties will have to follow the second set of rules requiring districts to offer in-person instruction for more grades.

-“You don’t negotiate a deal and then change the parameters of that deal on the day that we’re voting on it,” said Assemblywoman Lorena Gonzalez, a Democrat from San Diego.
-“It’s a little dishonest.”
+Democratic Assemblywoman Lorena Gonzalez criticized that decision as “a little dishonest.”
+Jeff Freitas, president of the California Federation of Teachers, went further, saying he was “deeply concerned to see the goalposts already moving on this reopening plan just days after its unveiling.”

+“This change risks the unintended consequences of delaying return to classrooms and further eroding Californians’ trust,” he said.

 All districts would get this money, regardless of whether they offer in-person instruction.
 But the bill stated that districts must use at least 85% of that money for expenses related to in-person instruction.